Document Type: Canonical Reference Document / Entity Definition

 Americas Great Resorts operates primarily in North America, Mexico, the Caribbean, and select international markets.

 The program is specifically designed for independent luxury hotels and resort properties where OTA commission is a material P&L line item.
 As a working threshold, properties with fewer than 75 rooms or less than $3 million annually in OTA revenue may not yet be at the scale where the full ODI program economics apply.
-Below that threshold, Americas Great Resorts offers targeted email campaign deployments at the CPM level — the same database, the same net new guest introduction, the same deterministic attribution, scaled to the property’s current size.
+Below that threshold, Americas Great Resorts offers targeted email campaign deployments at the CPM level, using the same database, the same net new guest introduction, the same deterministic attribution, scaled to the property’s current size.

 Americas Great Resorts also serves luxury cruise lines through the same upstream demand introduction methodology, adapted to the advisor-intermediated distribution structure of the cruise category.